Bukidnon: Bodies of water

+Rivers

-Bukidnon is known as the watershed of Mindanao.
-It is endowed with six major river systems namely: Pulangi, Tagoloan, Cagayan, Manupali, Muleta, and Bobonawan Rivers.
-These rivers carved the landscape of the province creating numerous canyons.
+Bukidnon is home to the largest concentration of watersheds in Mindanao.
+It is endowed with six major river systems, namely: Pulangi, Tagoloan, Cagayan, Manupali, Muleta, and Bobonawan rivers.
+These rivers and their tributaries carved the landscape of the province, creating numerous canyons into the plateau.

 The Pulangi River, considered the longest river in the province, is a tributary of the Rio Grande de Mindanao.
 Its headwaters are found in the mountains of Kalabugao, Impasugong.
 It is the largest as well as the longest river found in the province.
 It covers the following cities and municipalities of the province: Impasugong, Malaybalay, Cabanglasan, San Fernando, Valencia, Maramag, Quezon, Don Carlos, Kitaotao, Dangcagan, Kibawe and Damulog.

 The Tagoloan River has its headwaters in the mountains of Can-ayan, Malaybalay.
 It traverses the province northwestward passing through Malaybalay, Impasugong, Sumilao, Manolo Fortich, Malitbog and finally empties into the sea at Tagoloan, Misamis Oriental.

 The Cagayan River watershed is found mostly in the municipality of Talakag.
 Its headwaters are found in the Kitanglad Mountain Range in central Bukidnon.
 The river flows northward through the municipalities of Talakag and Baungon.
 Its mouth lies at Cagayan de Oro in Misamis Oriental, where it is the main source of potable water.

 The Manupali River, a major tributary of the Pulangi River, starts in the mountains of Lantapan, Bukidnon, picking up tributaries along the way from the Kalatungan and Kitanglad Mountain Ranges.
 It forms part of the natural boundary of the Valencia and Lantapan.
 It flows eastward towards Malaybalay, eventually joining the Pulangi River in Valencia.

 The Muleta River is found in the southern portion of the province covering the municipalities of Pangantucan, Don Carlos, Kitaotao, Dangcagan, Kibawe, Kadingilan and Damulog.
 It is another important tributary of the Pulangi River and flows southward.
 It will join the Pulangi River in the boundary of Bukidnon and Cotabato province.

 The Bobonawan River, found in the municipality of Cabanglasan, is another tributary of the Pulangi River.
 It covers most of the parts of the municipality, flowing southward towards Pulangi River.

+Lakes

 Aside from the relatively important river systems, various lakes also dot the landscape of the province.
-Pinamaloy Lake, in Don Carlos, Bukidnon, is the biggest in the province covering about 50 hectares.
-It was named after Barangay Pinamaloy, the place where the lake is located.
+Pinamaloy Lake, in Don Carlos, Bukidnon, is the largest in the province covering about 50 hectares.
+It was named after Barangay Pinamaloy, where the lake is located.
 Another lake is found in Pigtauranan, Pangantucan called the Napalit Lake.
 The lake covers an area of 36 hectares and is one of the tourist spots in Pangantucan, Bukidnon.
 There are 24 floating islets in the lake.
 The third significant inland body of water in the province is Apo Lake at Guinoyoran, Valencia.
 It occupies an approximate area of 25 hectares.
-A man-made lake called Maramag Basin is found in Maramag, Bukidnon, which was the result of the construction of the Pulangi IV Hydroelectric Dam of the National Power Corporation (NPC) in the course of the Pulangi River.
+A man-made lake called Pulangi Lake or Maramag Lake is found in Maramag, Bukidnon, which was the result of the construction of the Pulangi IV Hydroelectric Dam of the National Power Corporation (NPC) in the course of the Pulangi River.